 One or more Inspectors may be appointed by the Town Board to act under the supervision and direction of the Code Enforcement Officer and to assist the Code Enforcement Officer in the exercise of the powers and fulfillment of the duties conferred upon the Code Enforcement Officer by this Zoning Law.
 Each Inspector shall, within the time prescribed by law, obtain such basic training, in-service training, advanced in-service training and other training as the State of New York shall require for code enforcement personnel, and each Inspector shall obtain certification from the State Fire Administrator pursuant to the Executive Law and the regulations promulgated thereunder.

-The compensation for the Code Enforcement Officer and Inspectors shall be fixed set annually from time to time by the Town Board. of the Town of Taghkanic.
+The compensation for the Code Enforcement Officer and Inspectors shall be set annually by the Town Board.

 100-C. Building Permits